A student working on a construction site outside

 • Maintain good conduct, in actions and towards others, on the job and at school.

-Presenting an unsatisfactory attitude, whether at work or school, can result in disciplinary action up to and including removal from the Internship Program.
+Note: Presenting an unsatisfactory attitude at work can result in disciplinary action up to and including removal from in-field work experience.

 Sponsoring Employer’s Responsibilities and Guidelines: